 Billing and Payment

 Students are notified through their W&L email that billing statements are available on the Generals Payment System ("GPS").
 GPS is an electronic system that allows students and parents/guardians to view bills and make payments online.
-It is the responsibility of the student to review GPS at the time of receiving your notification.
+It is the responsibility of the student to review GPS at the time of receiving their notification.
 Along with tuition and fees, there may be miscellaneous charges from the previous month posted and should be paid.
 The initial billing for the first 13-week term is released around July 15.
 Billing for the second 13-week term is released around November 15.
 It is also the responsibility of the student to establish parents/guardians as users through "manage account access" on GPS.
 As users, parents/guardians and students will receive email notifications, log on to GPS to view bills and make payments.
 The University does not mail paper billing statements.
 Additional information is available at go.wlu.edu/GPS.

 University grants and loans; state scholarships, grants, and awards; Pell Grants, Supplemental Equal Opportunity Grants (SEOG), and Perkins Loans are credited on bills in accordance with the regulations and procedural requirements of the funding agency.